UjjwalKanthN/GRI-Mechanism-Reduction/README.md

 ﻿# GRI Mechanism Reduction

-The Python program you uploaded appears to perform a chemical reaction mechanism reduction using the Cantera library.
+The Python program performs a chemical reaction mechanism reduction using the Cantera library.
 It does the following:

 1. Reads Reduction Parameters: It reads reduction parameters like temperature, pressure, and equivalence ratio from a file (Reduction_Parameters.txt), storing these in a dictionary.
 2. Simulates Ignition Delay and Temperature: For different initial conditions (temperature, pressure, and fuel mixture), it sets up a constant pressure reactor to simulate the ignition process,         calculates the ignition delay (time it takes for a significant temperature rise), and records the maximum temperature.